project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 >
 > Attachment: [snek.py](https://github.com/Legoclones/website/blob/main/source/static/lactf-snek/snek.py)

-The challenge file provided was a oneliner that looked like below (with a 15,000 char payload):
+The challenge file provided was a one-liner that looked like below (with a 15,000 char payload):

 ```python
 #!/usr/local/bin/python3